tedvkremer/seacom-portfolio/README.md

    handlers
 4. **Interaction**: User interactions trigger state changes and visual updates

+## Testing & QA

+There is no automated test suite.
+Perform a manual pass:

+- Load locally and confirm fonts render without console 404s (avoid `file://`).
+- Resize to mobile widths to check layout and carousel controls.
+- Tab through carousel dots and links to ensure focus styles remain visible.

 ## Deployment

 The application consists of static files that can be served by any web server.
 No server-side processing or build steps are required.

+## Contributing Workflow

+- Use feature branches and keep changes scoped.
+- Run a local static serve and smoke-test before pushing.
+- Update this README when changing structure, assets, or commands.
+- Default to ASCII and align with existing formatting and comment style.

 ## Browser Support